902 457 6567 | counselling@msvu.ca | EMF 141

 Current or Returning Clients

-• Once engaged with a counsellor, you will book your next session at the end of each appointment.
+• Once engaged with a counsellor, you can book your next session at the end of each appointment, or you may book your own appointment on Jane App. by selecting the “Return/Follow-up Counselling Session” option on Jane.

 Other ways to book an appointment: